13 Insights on Challenges within Risk Management and Compliance 2024

 In 2024, the Danish FSA issued a number of orders regarding the risk management and compliance functions to several financial institutions.
 These orders emphasise the importance of robust risk management and effective compliance to ensure financial stability and compliance with regulatory requirements.

 The orders issued point out specific weaknesses in the risk management and compliance functions of a wide range of financial organisations.
-The orders emphasise the need for improved risk management, better internal controls, and a more effective compliance structure.
+The orders emphasise the need for improved risk management, better internal control, and a more effective compliance structure.s

 Resolving an order takes a lot of effort and energy and involves the involvement of all key stakeholders in the organisation.
 In addition to the overall management towards the FSA, resolving an injunction will generate a new design of understanding the regulatory framework, building new internal governance, and implementing new future process.
 The methods are instructive and lead to a new culture and way of working in and between the lines of defences.